jmerc77/OLED-audio-visualizer/README.md

 Capacitor is 10uf to 1000uf
-Both resistors are of the **same value** and 1k to 10k. tweek values to your liking
+Both resistors are of the **same value** and 1k to 10k. tweek values to your liking. seems good with 10k resistors and 220uf capacitor.

+note: there is a noticable offset when resistors are too large in value. i think this is caused by some internal bias in the chip.

 # Demo video:
 https://youtu.be/AOVJfQF-9LA